xhenos/kodo/content/help/faq/application.md

 :::

 ## Reader

 ### Why are some images not displayed?
 Aside from network issues, it could be because the images are too big or that the decoder doesn't support that image type.

 ## Downloads
-### What happened to the simultaneous downloads feature?
-It was removed to prevent IP bans caused by too many requests.
-We know that speed is being sacrificed but it's better than not being able to access a source at all.

 ### Why are Downloads unstable?
 Be aware that it could be a network issue on your device or on the catalog you are trying to download from.